VRexpert/Database/README.md

-# Database Replacemend files for project
+# Database Replacemend files for project v1.0.0

+Location for replacement: backend/src/...
-# (Important) Run npm run build firstly after the changement of the files
+(Important) Run npm run build firstly after the changement of the files